Louise Élisabeth d'Orléans

 Louise Élisabeth d'Orléans (9 December 1709 – 16 June 1742) was Queen of Spain as the wife of King Louis I. Their reign is regarded as one of the shortest in history, lasting for seven months.
 Louise Élisabeth was the fourth daughter to survive to adulthood born to Philippe II, Duke of Orléans and Françoise Marie de Bourbon.

 Louise Élisabeth was often disliked at the Spanish royal court, due to the many incidents and scandals revolving around her—those include social faux pas, walking around the palace unclothed, and provoking others by displaying her intimate parts in public.
-However, modern-day diagnoses claim her behaviour to be caused by a severe borderline personality disorder.
+However, modern-day diagnoses claim her exhibitionist behaviour to be caused by a severe borderline personality disorder.

 After being widowed, Louise Élisabeth returned to France and died at the Luxembourg Palace, located in Paris.
 Both she and her husband died without issue.